bkvagnini/Traxmusic.biz/README.md

  (Wordpress.org vs. Wordpress.com)

-Phase 4- Allow for installation within the bands Facebook page, allowing the band to update in realtime as tracks get recorded, and allowing fas to see the tracks being finished, all in real time
+Phase 4- Allow for installation within the bands Facebook page, allowing the band to update in realtime as tracks get recorded, and allowing fans to see the tracks being finished, all in real time